 - Better controls to limit damaging and uncontrolled activities within parks including feral animal management

-- Stronger appreciation and understanding of Aboriginal culture
+- New opportunities for cultural tourism experiences to create stronger appreciation and understanding of Aboriginal culture

 - Underpinning long-term growth and liveability in the Tropical North and building regional community resilience